GizmoBricks/storing_data_on_mindstorms_and_spike_legacy/README.md

 # Uploading Data Files to the Hub

-1. Create a Python Project with MINDSTORMS app or SPIKE Legacy app.
+1. Create a Python Project with the MINDSTORMS or SPIKE Legacy apps.
 2. Delete any existing data within the project.
 3. Input or paste your data.
-4. Select slot and upload or run the Project:
+4. Select a slot and upload or run the Project:
     ![Uploading data into the Hub](https://github.com/GizmoBricks/get_slots_paths/assets/127412675/b80a6d0c-0ce9-42ef-b7c7-075e3136e513)

 > [!NOTE]
-> If you choose to press 'Play', the app console return a SyntaxError.
+> If you choose to press 'Play', the app console returns a SyntaxError.
 > This is normal and the file will still be stored on the hub.
 > ![SyntaxError](https://github.com/GizmoBricks/get_slot_path/assets/127412675/79eaf3f6-2462-4473-94d1-ebb93c779ac1)

 5. Verify the Stored File:
-    - Press 'Open Hub connections', choose 'Programms' tab.
+    - Press 'Open Hub connections' and choose the 'Programs' tab.
     Wait patiently until the program appears in the respective slot's line.
     ![Verifying the Stored File](https://github.com/GizmoBricks/get_slots_paths/assets/127412675/0f3f936a-1ae9-45d0-9b5d-7cdd05d86b29)